Seville City Guide

 Quick facts

-• Seville is home to the world’s largest Gothic cathedral and the tomb of Christopher Columbus.
+• The Seville Cathedral is the world's largest Gothic church and houses Christopher Columbus's tomb.

-• It is the sunniest city in continental Europe, averaging over 3,000 hours of sunshine annually.
+• Seville is the sunniest city in Europe, boasting nearly 3,000 hours of light annually.

 🏛️